LaZeAsh/notes/content/notes/Physics - Unit 14 test.md

 5. You can see a fish in a tank 3 times, and at none of those places are where the fish actually is
 	1. Probably going to be some little baby seal question
 6. oscilloscope (50 MCQ on the final day)
+7. 1 - 2 questions about dispersion
+	1. Dispersion - Different colors refract different amount
+8. P. R51 # 139 on the test
+	1. wont be as complicated

 ## Demonstrations